Dismiss Modal

 What happens during a Doppler flow study?

 You will lie in a comfortable position on an exam table.
-A healthcare provider with special training does this test using a special ultrasound machine.
+A doctor with special training does this test using a special ultrasound machine.
 Gel is put on your belly.
 This helps to send sound waves from your belly to the computer.
-The provider puts a device called an ultrasound transducer on your belly.
+The doctor puts a device called an ultrasound transducer on your belly.
 It takes several minutes to check the flow in each blood vessel being tested.

 What happens after a Doppler flow study?